School of Spanish Language and Communication, College of Foreign Studies

 Using the World as Your Stage

-Kansai Gaidai University boasts a network of affiliations with 383 universities in 54 countries (as of December 2016), and provides students with a great selection when it comes to choosing fields in which they would like to pursue.
+Kansai Gaidai University boasts a network of affiliations with 387 universities in 55 countries , and provides students with a great selection when it comes to choosing fields in which they would like to pursue.
 Approximately 2,200 students are sent abroad each year on a variety of programs, through which they are able to refine their language skills and develop firsthand experience in other countries.

 A Look at the Curriculum